Fire Island Lighthouse Beaches

 Guests can also swim in the Great South Bay, but it isn’t all that practical.
 Much of the shoreline is covered in tick- and poison ivy-infested vegetation, and there are very few paths down to the bay.

 Some of the more remote beach areas at Fire Island National Seashore have been turned into unofficial nude beaches.
 Though technically illegal, the National Park Service tolerates the practice and has never enforced the anti-nudity laws, which are state, not federal laws.
 However, after Hurricane Sandy leveled many of the sand dunes that provided seclusion for the nude bathers, people started to complain, and the National Park Service has attempted to put a stop to it on the beaches it directly manages, which includes fining those breaking the rules.
-Areas that are now being policed are the beaches at the Fire Island Lighthouse, the Sailors Haven beach between the communities of Point O’ Woods and Cherry Grove, a half mile on either side of Barrett Beach, one mile on either side of Watch Hill, and the beaches from the Otis Pike Wilderness Visitor Center down to the breach at Old Inlet.
+Areas that are now being policed are the beaches at the Fire Island Lighthouse, the Sailors Haven beach between the communities of Point O’ Woods and Cherry Grove, a half mile on either side of Barrett Beach, one mile on either side of Watch Hill, and the beaches within the Otis Pike Wilderness.
 Beaches in front of private communities are of no concern to the National Park Service.

 Beaches in some of the private communities are known for nudity, such as the predominately gay and lesbian towns of Cherry Grove and Fire Island Pines.
 Private communities are not subject to National Park Service regulations, but are instead regulated by the Suffolk County Police.
 They’d have to sneak an undercover cop onto the island to arrest anyone, so needless to say this does not happen.
 The only National Seashore beach that won’t be policed for nudity is the section between Cherry Grove and Fire Island Pines known as the Meatrack.